 Am I Heading for a Bad Marriage?
 My Spouse Is So Annoying

-I loved him/her when we first married.
+I loved my partner when we first married.
 Now I see sides I don't like.

 Posted May 11, 2016

 Do you sense that marriage problems may lie ahead?
-Are you seeing sides of your spouse that you fear may head you for a bad marriage?
+Are you seeing sides of your spouse that you fear may lead to a bad marriage?
 Habits that annoy you?
 He's so self-righteous.
 She talks constantly.
 He never pitches in to help.
 She always thinks her way is the best and only way.

 Congratulations.
 Your fears of a bad marriage are normal.